 At the end of the Reading Festival set, one can clearly see Kurt walking out to the crowd and giving this sunburst Stratocaster to the audience in the front row.
-Based on this, this was the end of this guitar, and Kurt, for obvious reasons, didn’t get to use it again.
+Based on this, one would assume that this was the end of this guitar, and Kurt, for obvious reasons, didn’t get to use it again.

-However, there’s a problem with this, because there’s another guitar that for some reason many refer to as the Reading Strat.
-This guitar, which was, by the way, a part of the famous Nirvana exhibit hosted at the EMP/MoPoP museum in Seattle (see video below), was allegedly used during Reading and was later destroyed on November 26, 1993, at Morocco Shrine Auditorium in Jacksonville, Florida Morocco Shrine Auditorium.
+However, this seems to not be the case, because there’s another guitar that many refer to as the Reading Strat.
+This guitar, which was, by the way, a part of the famous Nirvana exhibit hosted at the EMP/MoPoP museum in Seattle (see video below), was according to MoPoP used during Reading and was later destroyed on November 26, 1993, in Morocco Shrine Auditorium in Jacksonville, Florida Morocco Shrine Auditorium.